meiyihTan/point_cloud_classification/README.md

 #The checkpoint of this work can be found in the `early_stop_ckpt` and `ckpt` folder in the server side.

 # Notebooks
--`inputTrans_UNet.ipynb`: a modification which change only input transform T-Net in PointNet to UNet.
+*`inputTrans_UNet.ipynb`: a modification which change only input transform T-Net in PointNet to UNet.
--`featureTrans.ipynb`: a modification which change only feature transform T-Net in PointNet to UNet.
+*`featureTrans.ipynb`: a modification which change only feature transform T-Net in PointNet to UNet.
--`inputTrans_UNet_featureTrans_UNet.ipynb`: a modification which change both the TNet network of input and feature transform to UNet.
+*`inputTrans_UNet_featureTrans_UNet.ipynb`: a modification which change both the TNet network of input and feature transform to UNet.
--`weighted_CE_loss1.ipynb`:an implementation of PointNet with weighted CE loss(way 1)
+*`weighted_CE_loss1.ipynb`:an implementation of PointNet with weighted CE loss(way 1)
--`weighted_CE_loss2.ipynb`: an implementation of PointNet with weighted CE loss(way 2).
+*`weighted_CE_loss2.ipynb`: an implementation of PointNet with weighted CE loss(way 2).
--`undersampling.ipynb`: an implementation of PointNet with undersampling data.
+*`undersampling.ipynb`: an implementation of PointNet with undersampling data.
--`baseline_with_shuffle.ipynb`: the implementation of PointNet with shuffled data points.
+*`baseline_with_shuffle.ipynb`: the implementation of PointNet with shuffled data points.
-`the_baseline.ipynb`:an implementation of PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation.
+*`the_baseline.ipynb`:an implementation of PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation.

 # Performance